Annonimus1222/Vertebrae-GFL2-Pull-Tracker/README.md

 ### Your Data is Yours
 - ✅ **100% Local Storage**: No data leaves your computer
 - ✅ **No Account Required**: Email is only used for API calls
-- ✅ **No Personal Data**: It only store pull history, no personal info
+- ✅ **No Personal Data**: It only stores pull history, no personal info
 - ✅ **Open Source**: You can verify the code yourself if you want

 ### Security Features
 - **SSL Verification**: Secure API communication
 - **Token Encryption**: Local token storage protection
 - **No Persistent Login**: Tokens aren't saved between sessions

+---

 ## 🐛 Troubleshooting